 Summing up volunteering in one word

 As a linguist I ought to have a number of words I could use to sum up volunteering - I don’t know if I can do it in one word.
-How do you sum up doing the work that you love, in a place that you love, in the company of some great fellow volunteers and Julie the gardener herself?
+How do you sum up doing the work that you love, in a place that you love, in the company of some great fellow volunteers and staff?
 I get a lot of personal pleasure out of it.
 I like to think (rather selfishly) that in umpteen years’ time – long after I’m gone - there will be things here that I’ve done, that will be here for other people.
 Most serious gardeners probably garden a great deal for other people and for the future as much as they do just for themselves.

 Volunteering has led me into lots of different situations.
 For example here at Compton, one strange situation that came about: I was chatting in German to a couple who were renting the Watch Tower (the holiday let here), and during the course of our conversation we discovered that all three of us had been at the same university in Germany at the same time.
 How about that?!
 More than forty years on, here we were, in the shadow of Compton Castle discovering that we’d all been in the same place at the same time in Germany all those years ago.
 The thing about volunteering is that you never know where it’s going to take you next.